GNNBleed: Inference Attacks to Unveil Private Edges in Graphs with Realistic Access to GNN Models: Abstract

-\subsection{Abstract}
+\section{Abstract}

-Graph Neural Networks (GNNs) have increasingly become an indispensable tool in learning from graph-structured data, catering to various applications including social network analysis, recommendation systems, etc. At the heart of these networks are the edges which are crucial in guiding GNN models' predictions.
-In many scenarios, these edges represent sensitive information, such as personal associations or financial dealings-- thus requiring privacy assurance.
-However, their contributions to GNN model predictions may in turn be exploited by the adversary to compromise their privacy.
-Motivated by these conflicting requirements, this paper investigates edge privacy in contexts where adversaries possess black-box GNN model access, restricted further by access controls, preventing direct insights into arbitrary node outputs.
-In this context, we introduce a series of privacy attacks grounded on the message-passing mechanism of GNNs.
-These strategies allow adversaries to deduce connections between two nodes not by directly analyzing the model's output for these pairs but by analyzing the output for nodes linked to them.
-Our evaluation with seven real-life datasets and four GNN architectures underlines a significant vulnerability: even in systems fortified with access control mechanisms, an adaptive adversary can decipher private connections between nodes, thereby revealing potentially sensitive relationships and compromising the confidentiality of the graph.
+Graph Neural Networks (GNNs) have become indispensable tools for learning from graph-structured data, catering to various applications such as social network analysis and fraud detection for financial services.
+At the heart of these networks are the edges, which are crucial in guiding GNN models' predictions.
+In many scenarios, these edges represent sensitive information, such as personal associations or financial dealings, which require privacy assurance.
+However, their contributions to GNN model predictions may, in turn, be exploited by the adversary to compromise their privacy.
+Motivated by these conflicting requirements, this paper investigates edge privacy in contexts where adversaries possess only black-box access to the target GNN model, restricted further by access controls, preventing direct insights into arbitrary node outputs.
+Moreover, we are the first to extensively examine situations where the target graph continuously evolves—a common trait of many real-world graphs.
+In this setting, we present a range of attacks that leverage the message-passing mechanism of GNNs.
+We evaluated the effectiveness of our attacks using nine real-world datasets, encompassing both static and dynamic graphs, across four different GNN architectures.
+The results demonstrate that our attack outperforms existing methods across various GNN architectures, consistently achieving an F1 score of at least 0.8 in static scenarios.
+Furthermore, our attack retains robustness in dynamic graph scenarios, maintaining F1 scores up to 0.8, unlike previous methods that only achieve F1 scores around 0.2.